Hot weather in York County brings uptick in heat-related maladies

 "Your body has to work so much harder when it’s hot.
 It makes it harder for your body to compensate for everything,” he said.

-York County Emergency Management responded Monday to a call where a woman working in her yard had become dehydrated.
+York County Emergency Management responded Monday to a call in which a woman working in her yard had become dehydrated.

 Monday started a week that is forecast to be Rock Hill's hottest so far this summer.